 First off, the SAS, which stands for Sig Anti Snag, is true to its name.
 Everything about this pistol is “anti-snag.”
 Not only is the magazine release and slide catch made flush with the slide, but there’s no traditional front or rear sight.

-The lack of a front sight not only take away a snag point, but it also helps reduce recoil.
+The lack of a front sight not only takes away a snag point, but it also leads to a ported barrel and slide to reduce recoil and muzzle flip.
 You can watch the video below if you want to learn how to aim this “sightless” pistol.

 P365 SAS Features